-Higher odds with at least good credit: Check your credit score before-hand to see if you're within the optimal range and avoid affecting your score with an uninformed hard inquiry.… read full answer
+Higher odds with at least good credit: Check your credit score before-hand to see if you’re within the optimal range and avoid affecting your score with an uninformed hard inquiry.

 Respond to a mail offer: If you’ve been lucky enough to have been pre-selected for a mail offer, you can respond to it on Citi’s website by providing your invitation code and last name.
 Pre-qualified offers don’t guarantee approval.
 But you have good chances of approval as long as nothing negative has been added to your credit report.

 To do a Citibank cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch and ask the teller for a cash advance.
-For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.
-Depending on your credit standing, you may be able to withdraw up to 50 percent of your … read full answercredit limit.
+For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.… read full answer

 Cash advances are expensive, so it’s best to avoid them whenever possible.
 That’s true with all credit card companies, and Citibank is no exception.
 Citi’s cash advance fee is 5% (min $10).
 There may be additional bank fees if you withdraw cash from an ATM.
 There’s also a separate APR for cash advances.
 It’s typically higher than the card’s regular APR.